truenas/documentation/content/en/hub/tasks/administrative/EnclosureManagement.md

 <img src="/images/EnclosureViewES24F.png">
 <br><br>

 Detected TrueNAS® hardware is added to a column on the right side of the screen.
-Click an enclosure to show details about that hardware.
+Do a thing Click an enclosure to show details about that hardware.

 The screen is divided into different tabs.